All News / Firm News /

 For more info on Salmonella, visit https://marlerclark.com/foodborne-illnesses/salmonella

-1. Clostridium perfringens is another common cause of food poisoning in the United States.
-Outbreaks of this bacterium tend to happen in settings where large groups of people are served.
-Keeping food at proper temperatures may be problematic—for example, significant events with catered food, school cafeterias, nursing homes, hospitals, and prisons.
+Clostridium perfringens is another common cause of food poisoning in the United States.
+Outbreaks of this bacterium tend to happen in settings where large groups of people are served and keeping food at proper temperatures may be problematic.
+Some more common areas include significant events with catered food, school cafeterias, nursing homes, hospitals, and prisons.

 C. perfringens, unlike norovirus, can multiply in foods.
 This bacterium makes spores, which are inactive forms of the bacterium that help it survive heat, dryness, and other environmental conditions.
 When food is kept at an unsafe temperature, C. perfringens can transform into active bacteria, and when ingested, it can produce a toxin that causes diarrhea.